 Here’s the thing: Most educational resources that teach inbound marketing “strategy” are only covering basic, surface-level information.
 They tell you to do keyword research and write articles, and then analyze the data so you can “do better” — but how?
 Advice from these sources might eventually help you take small steps toward building better traffic, but you won’t see that explosive organic traffic, sales, and revenue growth that is truly possible with inbound.

 If you’re confused and frustrated, and you want to stop wasting your money on inbound marketing strategies that aren’t working, you’re in good company.
-Here at IMPACT, thousands of businesses come to us for help when nothing they try seems to stick, and they’re tired of spinning their wheels figuring out what they could do better.
+Here at IMPACT, thousands of businesses come to us when they they’re tired of spinning their wheels and want to improve their inbound marketing efforts.

 We promise that if you go all-in on these five components, you will finally catalyze the business growth you’d hoped for.
 This method worked for Mazzella Companies, which increased their revenue by $20 million and web traffic by 256%, and Aquila Commercial, which skyrocketed their website visitors to 23,000 per month and ranked for 30 times the keywords.

-Like hundreds of our clients who’ve used the same method and have since generated millions in revenue, if you do these five things, you are guaranteed to see incredible growth to your bottom line.
+Like hundreds of our clients who’ve used the same method and have since generated millions in revenue from inbound sales prospects, if you do these five things, you are guaranteed to see incredible growth to your bottom line.